 Sheba has completed her Masters in Counselling Psychology along with B.Ed from Amity University, Lucknow.
 She strongly believes that more than learning a subject, it is important to learn life skills which will help one in becoming a better and more fulfilled individual and thus adding more value to the community as a whole.
 With her belief being aligned with the vision of Project KHEL, she has joined us to work towards achieving this.

 Arushi is a B.Com graduate and a Certified Financial Planner.
-Always being inclined to be on the field and work for the betterment of the underprivileged, she decided to purse a career in the social development sector and is pursuing her Masters in Social Work from Lucknow University.
-She was actively involved in sports activities back in school and Project KHEL is her means to reconnect to sports and games.
-She loves interacting and playing with kids and the concept of Project KHEL, teaching beyond classroom and bringing a change through games interests her a lot.
+Always being inclined to be on the field and work for the betterment of the underprivileged, she decided to purse a career in the social development sector and is completed her Masters in Social Work from Lucknow University.
+She was actively involved in sports activities back in school and Project KHEL was her means to reconnect to sports and games.
+She loved interacting and playing with kids and the concept of Project KHEL, teaching beyond classroom and bringing a change through games.
+She no longer does sessions regularly but remains an important team member through her involvement from afar whenever needed.

 Ms Taru Saxena is the Managing Director of St. Anjani’s Public School, a co-educational CBSE school at Rajajipuram, Lucknow established in 1976.
 She is also a core member of the prestigious EduExcellence programme being run by IIT Delhi, Department of Management Studies, for promoting transformational leadership in schools in collaboration with education departments of Australia, USA and UK.
 She is also the Chairperson of St. Anjani’s Cricket Club registered with Cricket Association Lucknow ( CAL).